marley/javascript-practice-problems/practice-arrays.md

 <details>
 <summary>hint</summary>
 <br>
   HINT: There are several ways to do this.
-On a google search of "remove last two items of array js", the first results speak of <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop">Array.pop()</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice">Array.splice()</a>.
+From a google search of "remove last two items of array js", the first results are <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/pop">Array.pop()</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice">Array.splice()</a>.
 Try searching these before you look at final solution.
 </details>

 <details>
 <summary>solution</summary>
 <br>
   Using `Array.pop()`: .pop() removes the last item of an array, so you could have to repeat `shoppingList.pop();` twice.

 Using `Array.splice()`: .splice() has several options for syntax.
 Here we can use two parameters which represent starting index and delete count like so: shoppingList.splice(startIndex, deleteCount).
 Since we want to delete the last 2 items, we have to start at index 2 and delete 2 items: `shoppingList.splice(2, 2);`

 </details>

 ## 4.